pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

+### This template is made with a help of Experienced devs working at Epic Games for 12 years and above

 # This project works with Unreal 5.6.1 and tested on Mac Silicon (M4) .
 Integrated EA- STL (Electronics Art Standard Template Library) and also contains Multhreading code snippets.